erSubhashThapa/100daysofcode/r2-log.md

 - ## Recipe Calculator

   ## #100DaysOfMath
-  In addition to the coding I've been doing, I added 30 minutes of math study to complement #100daysofcode.
-I realized that I need some math skills for this app.
-In particular I need to understand a math subject called *optimization*.
+  In addition to the coding, I added 30 minutes of math study to complement #100daysofcode.
+I need some math skills for this app.
+I need to understand a math subject called *optimization*.

-  I also talked to a twitter peer, Ross Mason, who said he under estimated the amount of math he needs to learn for AI.
+  I talked to a twitter peer, Ross Mason, who said he under estimated the amount of math he needs for AI.
 Since I want to learn AI, I figured I'd start now brushing up on my math.

-  So I am doing mini, not-so-serious #100DaysOfMath.
-By not so serious I mean, I probably won't post about it and I might skip days.
+  So I'm doing a mini, not-so-serious, #100DaysOfMath.
+By not-so-serious I mean I probably won't post about it and I might skip days.
 It depends on what seems to be a priority on that day.
 I don't want to take on too much extra study, and then fall behind on what's really important.

   ## Scrollbar Size

   I figured out how to change the scroll bar size, add bottom `margin` to the `-webkit-scrollbar-track`.
-I added a top one too because I thought it looked better.
+I added a top margin too because I thought it looked better.

   ```css
   #search_results_wrapper::-webkit-scrollbar-track {